kuure/wra410-class-examples/lecture-notes/html-introduction.md

 ## Where Did HTML Come From?

-HTML was invented in 1989 by Sir Tim Berners-Lee, a computer scientist who was working at physics lab in Switzerland.
+HTML was invented in 1989 by Sir Tim Berners-Lee, a computer scientist who was working at a physics lab in Switzerland.
 He developed the markup language, and the *protocol* (called *hypertext transfer protocol*, or *HTTP*) for making documents available via the computer network called the *internet*.
 This system of interconnected web documents became known as the World Wide Web, or WWW.